A New Kind of Love: Cast

+Reception

+The film received mixed reviews.
+On the review aggregator website Rotten Tomatoes, A New Kind of Love holds an approval rating of 13% based on eight reviews, with an average rating of 3.7/10.

 Accolades

 Novelization

 Before the release of the film, Dell issued a paperback novelization of the screenplay by mainstream author W.H.
 (William Henry, a.k.a.
 Bill) Manville (1926–2017) as Henry Williams, the pseudonym he used for tie-in work.
 The screenplay is not directly attributed as the source, but it is cited in a back cover film credit list, and the copyright is assigned to Paramount Pictures.
 The cover illustration features Newman and Woodward in the "falling-kiss" pose of the film poster, and the middle of the book contains a four-page insert of captioned, black-and-white production stills.